utkarshwasan/Visual-Node-Editor/README.md

 The heart of the editor lies in its node-based system, powered by **React Flow**.

-- **BaseNode.tsx**: A reusable component wrapping all custom nodes, providing a consistent structure with titles, delete buttons, and handle logic [cite: `components/nodes/BaseNode.tsx`].
+- **BaseNode.tsx**: A reusable component wrapping all custom nodes, providing a consistent structure with titles, delete buttons, and handle logic.
 - **Custom Nodes**: Each node (e.g., `TextNode.tsx`, `ApiNode.tsx`) in `components/nodes/` manages its own look and logic for maximum flexibility.

 ### Dynamic Variables

 Create dynamic pipelines with ease!
-Nodes like `TextNode` and `LLMNode` scan for `{{variableName}}` syntax and dynamically generate input handles for each unique variable, letting you pipe data seamlessly across your workflow [cite: `components/nodes/TextNode.tsx`].
+Nodes like `TextNode` and `LLMNode` scan for `{{variableName}}` syntax and dynamically generate input handles for each unique variable, letting you pipe data seamlessly across your workflow.

 ### Pipeline Validation

 To keep workflows logical, the frontend sends nodes and edges to a **FastAPI** endpoint.
-The backend uses Kahn's algorithm to perform topological sorting, detecting cycles and ensuring your pipeline is valid and loop-free [cite: `backend/main.py`].
+The backend uses Kahn's algorithm to perform topological sorting, detecting cycles and ensuring your pipeline is valid and loop-free.